About Conservation Services Programme

 IntroductionFind out more about the Conservation Services Programme.

-The Conservation Services Programme (CSP) forms part of the work delivered by the Marine Species and Threats team (Manager: Ian Angus), part of the Department of Conservation's Aquatic and Reporting Unit (Manager: Hilary Aikman).
+The Conservation Services Programme (CSP) forms part of the work delivered by the Marine Species team, which is part of the Department of Conservation's Aquatic Unit.

 CSP focuses exclusively on elements of work defined as Conservation Services in the Fisheries Act.
 Read more in CSP background information.

 It relies, in part, on data collected by fisheries observers to ascertain the adverse effects of commercial fishing on protected species.
 Read more in CSP fisheries observers.

 It is a fundamental principle of CSP that once a bycatch problem is successfully addressed, levies will no longer be charged for that interaction.
 It is, therefore, in the best interests of fishers to collaborate with researchers, especially in the development of mitigation measures.
 Read more in CSP and the commercial fishing industry.

 Commercial fishing is undertaken in a manner that does not compromise the protection and recovery of protected species in New Zealand fisheries waters.